Al Bilali Soudan

 A traditional Tuareg ensemble led by Abellow Yattara, who comes from a family of musicians and has been a playing the tehardent since the age of 10.
 Comprised of relatives who have known each other for their whole lives this group represents a tour de force of improvisation and spirit from the Sahara Desert.

-Made up of cousins and inlaws, the group has played together for years.
-Aboubacrine Yattara plays the bass tehardent, Mohamed Dicko and Abdoulaye Ag Mohamed play calabash.
+Abellow Yattara, a master of the instrument, is the group leader.
+His cousin, Aboubacrine Yattara plays the bass tehardent.
+Mohamed Dicko and Abdoulaye Ag Mohamed play calabash.
 Their ease with one another is obvious in the verve of their relaxed performance.
-This recording represents contemporary masters of their instruments and their genre.
+This recording represents contemporary masters of their instruments.